 Mission and History

-The Community Service Center (CSC) is Boston University’s welcoming space for direct service, education, and reflection initiated by students in solidarity with our neighbors and community partners.
-Together, we aim to:
+The Community Service Center (CSC) is Boston University’s welcoming space for service, leadership, education, and reflection.
+In solidarity with our neighbors and community partners, we aim to:

 - serve as a vehicle for personal growth and leadership,

 - encourage students to be active and responsible citizens in neighboring communities,

 - broaden the scope of the educational experience through service and reflection,

 - and serve Greater Boston in a meaningful and mutually beneficial way.

 The Community Service Center (CSC), originally called “The League” was founded by a group of Boston University students in 1986.
 These students wanted to address the critical issues facing Boston and started several volunteer programs under the leadership of Marsh Chapel.